-In this episode of Real Estate 101: The Home Buying & Selling Show, Host and Producer Joe Terceira is joined by Family Lawyer Rosemary Gallo of Devry Smith Frank to discuss family law and, more specifically grandparents rights.
+In this episode of Real Estate 101: The Home Buying & Selling Show, Family Lawyer Rosemary Gallo of Devry Smith Frank discusses family law and, more specifically grandparents rights.

 What are Grandparents Rights in Access and Custody Over Their Grandchildren?

 Often, when families get separated, or go through a transition, grandparents are often left in the shuffle.
 This can be a problem for the child if the grandparent before had a big part in its life.

 The recently changed Ontario Family Law now states that the judge must specifically consider grandparents in both access and custody over their grandchildren.
 Until recently, this wasn’t the case and only parents were specifically considered, but with this new law, grandparents rights have increased greatly.

 This acknowledges the fact that the grandparent is not just another person, but is important in the child’s life and have a big role in it.
 It also allows grandparents that have become estranged from their own children to form a better connection with their grandchildren.

 How Does the New Law Improve Grandparents Rights?

 If the grandparent isn’t able to see their grandchild, they can now bring an application to the court.
 While this was possible before as well, the difference is that the court must now specifically consider grandparents, whereas before this wasn’t the case.

 Maintaining close bonds with relatives, especially grandparents is in best interest of the child and the law now states that the grandparents connection and love for their grandchildren must be considered.